What is Actuarial Value?

 Premiums and actuarial value tend to be correlated.
 Products with more comprehensive benefits and higher actuarial value tend to have higher premiums.
 But there are other factors that determine premium such as demographics and the general health level of the group.

-The AV Calculator is a statistical model based on a standard population and frequency and cost levels that approximate average prices in 2016.
-The tool is very useful for modeling the relativities of different plan designs or to see the relative cost of the various health care categories from the newly designed Standard of Benefits and Coverages format.
-You will notice the AV calculator corresponds to the standard format as promulgated by the Affordable Care Act.
+The AV Calculator is a statistical model based on a standard population and frequency and cost levels that approximate average prices in 2022.
+The tool is very useful for modeling the relativities of different plan designs or to see the relative cost of the various health care categories

 The tool also breaks down out-of-pocket costs between deductibles, co-pays, and coinsurance.